Ongoing benefit changes

 All means-tested benefits and tax credits for people of working age will be replaced by a new Universal Credit.

 Currently families with a disabled child are not expected to claim Universal Credit in most areas.
 However, this is gradually changing as the government rolls out the Universal Credit full service to more and more job centres.
 In these full service areas, a family with a disabled child will be asked to claim Universal Credit if they have fewer than three dependent children and they try to make a new claim for any means-tested benefit or for tax credits.

-By September 2018 the full Universal Credit service should also apply to new claims by families with fewer than three dependent children everywhere in the country.
+By December 2018 the full Universal Credit service should also apply to new claims by families with fewer than three dependent children everywhere in the country.

 The government also intends to move existing claimants of means-tested benefits and tax credits onto Universal Credit.
 This is scheduled to start in July 2019, being completed by March 2022.